EvidentSecurity/esp-sdk-java/docs/ReportExportApi.md

 ReportExportApi apiInstance = new ReportExportApi();
+List<Integer> reportIds = Arrays.asList(56); // List<Integer> | An array of report IDs to export alerts for
 String requestedFormat = "requestedFormat_example"; // String | The file format of the export.
 Valid values are csv, json, pdf
-List<Integer> reportIds = Arrays.asList(56); // List<Integer> | An array of report IDs to export alerts for
-Map<String, String> filter = new HashMap(); // Map<String, String> | Params used to filter the alerts that will be exported String include = "include_example"; // String | Related objects that can be included in the response:  user See Including Objects for more information. try {
+String include = "include_example"; // String | Related objects that can be included in the response:  user See Including Objects for more information.
+Map<String, String> filter = new HashMap(); // Map<String, String> | Params used to filter the alerts that will be exported try {
-    ExportedReport result = apiInstance.requestFile(requestedFormat, reportIds, filter, include);
+    ExportedReport result = apiInstance.requestFile(reportIds, requestedFormat, include, filter);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling ReportExportApi#requestFile");